top of page

 Marie-Michelle Boende i Nerja

-Since 2015, we have come here almost every year in the intervening days to celebrate Christmas in Nerja, a Spanish Christmas (where a lot goes on until the 13th) and New Year.
-We stay until schools start again in Sweden.
-So wonderful to pull out all the Christmas celebrations and get a few days of beach weather, sun and Spanish culture.
-In the evenings of December and January, it's jacket weather, but the days are usually sunny and wonderful!
+Since 2015, we have come here almost every year during the days between Christmas and New Year to celebrate Christmas in Nerja — a true Spanish Christmas (which continues until Epiphany on January 6) — as well as New Year’s.
+We stay until school starts again in Sweden.
+It’s wonderful to extend the holiday season and enjoy a few days of beach weather, sunshine, and Spanish culture.
+Evenings in December and January are “Sweater weather,” but the days are usually sunny and beautiful!

 Bild utöver Burrianastranden den 30 januari 2023